brmedeiros/dicey9000/README.md

 The initiative results will be shown from the highest to the lowest, with possible glitches and critical glitches also displayed.

+Remove a character from the initiative list by typing

+  `!r clear (name)`

+Remove all characters from the initiative list by typing

+  `!r clear`

 #### Help